 The pill disrupts the rising and falling of reproductive hormones, preventing the ovary from releasing an egg.
 Instead of a rise and fall of hormones, the pill introduces a steady dose of synthetic estrogen and progesterone hormones.
 The endometrium is not signaled to grow to prepare a fertilized egg, and when women who take the pill have a menstrual period, it’s not really a period because ovulation did not occur.
 Monthly bleeding on the pill is referred to as withdrawal bleeding.

-When the pill was first introduced in the 1960s, the pills contained around 100 micrograms of synthetic estrogen, called ethinyl estradiol.
+When the pill was first introduced, it contained around 100 micrograms of synthetic estrogen, called ethinyl estradiol; this level of estrogen has since decreased.
 High doses of synthetic estrogen can cause many side effects, including a significantly increased risk of blood clot formation and other issues.
-Since the introduction of the pill in the 1960s, estrogen levels have been decreased.

-Today, most birth control pills are considered low dose, whether they contain a combination of synthetic estrogen and progesterone, or are progesterone only pills.
+Today, most birth control pills are considered low dose, whether they contain a combination of synthetic estrogen and progesterone, or are progesterone-only pills.
 The birth control ring and the birth control patch contain similar amounts of estrogen as low-dose combination pills.
-The ring releases around 15 micrograms of synthetic estrogen into the body every day for 21 days.

 Are low-dose birth control pills still effective?

 Yes, with typical use, low-dose birth control pills are still 92% effective against preventing unintended pregnancy.
-Combination pills which contain a low dose of estrogen and progesterone hormones can be taken as generics or brand name.
+Combination pills which contain a low dose of estrogen and progesterone hormones can be taken as generics or name brand.
 Both types have the same amount of effectiveness.
 The most popular brand name, low-dose combination pills are:

 In most cases, women will take 21 days of active pills followed by a seven-day break where only placebo pills are taken.
 It is during this seven-day break that a withdrawal bleed will occur.
 However, it is safe for women to take birth control pills to prevent monthly bleeding for months or years if needed.